 You can also use your lips to touch your partner’s lips and face without a specific kiss.
 The feel of your lips gently rubbing or passing against each other can be exquisite.
 Many people like the sensation of a partner nuzzling, nibbling, and even gently biting on his lips and tongue.
 But this is definitely not something you want to do right away.
 Our tolerance and desire for pressure and intense sensations changes as we get more aroused.
 So build up to more intense kissing, unless you’re both on the same we’ve-only-got-five-minutes page.

-Many of us aren’t comfortable talking about how and where we like to be kissed.
+Many of us aren’t comfortable talking about kissing.
 One way you can get around this is by doing to your partner what you’d like him to do to you.
-So if you’ve got a partner who is constantly nibbling at your ears, it may be that he really wants you to reciprocate.
-Of course, it might be that he saw it in a movie, or he just thinks you’ll like it.
+So if you’ve got a partner who is constantly nibbling at your ears, it may be that they really want you to reciprocate.
+Of course, it might be that they saw it in a movie, or just think you’ll like it.
 But noticing how your partner is kissing you is one way to get ideas about how you might want to kiss them.
 Asking is always a good way to find this out too!